Arctic Blast Grips Parts Of the U.S., With Snow And Record-Breaking Cold

 The weather is also being blamed for deaths.

-Icy conditions in Kansas were said to the be the cause in the death of an 8-year-old girl in a three-vehicle crash in Osage County, southwest of Kansas City on Monday, according to the Kansas Highway Patrol.
+Icy conditions in Kansas were said to have caused the death of an 8-year-old girl in a three-vehicle crash in Osage County, southwest of Kansas City on Monday, according to the Kansas Highway Patrol.

-In the Lansing, Mich., area, the Eaton County Sheriff's Office posted on Facebook Monday that deputies responded to a two-vehicle crash.
+In the Lansing, Mich., area, the Eaton County Sheriff's Office posted on Facebook on Monday that deputies responded to a two-vehicle crash.

 "Upon arrival, deputies discovered that all three occupants in one vehicle were deceased.
 There was one male, age 57, and two females, ages 64 and 81 in this vehicle that died in the crash," the sheriff's office reported.